idrinth-thalui/core/interaction/IdrinthFollowerSceneFarkas.md

 ## Scene 3 (Control)

-I: Soo, I guess our mutual friend knows about your little secret, too.
+I: So, I guess our mutual friend knows about your little secret, too.
 I must say, I find your level of self control over your lycanthropic nature commendable.

 F: Huh?